Dragicafit/Anime-Watch-Parties/README.md

 Finaly load the extension in your browser:

-- Firefox: Go to `about:debugging#/runtime/this-firefox`, click on `Load Temporay Add-on...` and select the manifest.json file.
+- Firefox: Go to `about:debugging#/runtime/this-firefox`, click on `Load Temporay Add-on...` and select the `manifest.json` file in `built/Firefox/`.
-- Chromium: Go to `chrome://extensions`, enable debugging, click on `Load Unpacked` and select the folder.
+- Chromium: Go to `chrome://extensions`, enable debugging, click on `Load Unpacked` and select the `built/Chrome/` directory.
-- Chrome: Go to `chrome://extensions`, enable debugging, click on `Load Unpacked` and select the folder.
+- Chrome: Go to `chrome://extensions`, enable debugging, click on `Load Unpacked` and select the `built/Chrome/` directory.

 ## Developing or debugging the server and the extension